kundajelab/chrombpnet/README.md

  srun -p gpu -c 4 --gres gpu:1 --pty bash
 ```

-2) Use the `singularity exec` command, binding your data / output directory to a directory within the docker container.
+2) Use the `singularity exec` command, binding your data / output directory to a directory within the singularity container.
 An example of executing step6_train_chrombpnet_model.sh with pre-generated argument paths is provided below:

 ```